The ultimate guide to legal operations in 2025

 Typical responsibilities for technology and process support teams include:

-Service delivery & alternative support models
+Service delivery and support models

 Typical service delivery responsibilities include: